 Years later, I made my way to Furman University.
 Uncertain of my exact interests, I plunged into the humanities by broadly designing my own interdisciplinary degree.
 Whether painting or drawing, or studying poetry and public speaking, I was fascinated with communicating: plumbing expressive possibilities; finding connections and forging them.

 Graduating in 1996, my wrestling with direction led me toward a seminary program where I further explored word and image and their interplay.
 While formative, I eventually decided to leave these studies, longing to pick up charcoal and paint brush again.

 Having seen his frescoes in Charlotte a few years earlier, I found North Carolina master artist Benjamin F. Long, IV, in Asheville, NC -- starting a school.
 Joining his atelier in 2002, I began my studies within this master-apprentice model.
 Captivated by his command of various media, I found myself challenged and nourished.
 Primarily drawn to portraiture, I taught for two years at the school and joined colleagues and faculty in exhibiting locally and regionally through the Fine Arts League of the Carolinas.

 Finishing my studies in 2008, I returned to Spartanburg.
 Winding my way through many life changes, I am now a married man, wiser and more grounded.
-My wife Hallie is a lovely lady, as well as a talented painter and illustrator.
-Partnered in the visual arts, close to family and caring communities, we are excited to explore both travel and opportunities to serve others with our gifts.
+My wife Hallie is a talented painter and illustrator.
+Partnered in the visual arts, we look to explore the world through our travels and artistic ventures.
 And Greenville is where we quietly make our home, working with our hands.